BoiseComputer/plesk_mailcert/README.md

 # plesk_mailcert
-Version 1.05
+Version 1.06

 Copys Plesk LetsEncrypt CERT to Mailservers and Webmin

 The script MAILCERT is used if you secured your plesk server also with an LetsEncrypt certificate, Example: server.mydomain.tld
 WARNING!
-This is experimental and only tested on Debian Systems at this time.
+This is experimental and only tested on Debian/Ubuntu Systems at this time.
 Make sure you have backed up your PEM files before usage

 Supported:
 - Plesk 12.5